Decision of EA Multilateral Agreement Council regarding LATAK

 Ea logo, zils fons, daudzpusējās atzīšanas līguma datumi

-The next planned re-evaluation is scheduled for May 2024.
+The next full re-evaluation is scheduled for May 2028, following the standard four-year interval from the previous peer evaluation.

 On the website of the European Accreditation Cooperation, you can learn more about the scheduled dates of the peer or re evaluation.